Expand Your Teaching Capabilities

 Address the Learning Needs of Students with Dyslexia

 The online Master of Arts in Education program from Lindenwood University delivers the skills you need to make a difference in education and land a variety of rewarding positions within the field.
-The program allows you to choose between four concentrations and certificate programs to provide you with the necessary skills for your specific career goals.
+The program allows you to choose between five concentrations and certificate programs to provide you with the necessary skills for your specific career goals.

 By choosing the online graduate certificate in dyslexia option, you’ll prepare to address the learning needs of students struggling with reading.
 Designed for individuals who are currently employed as reading specialists, instructional coaches, classroom teachers, and paraprofessionals, this program provides an academic credential that leads to advanced career opportunities within the field.